patraydev/build-beautifier/README.md

 ## Project Name

-Cocktail Build Beautifier for Database Standardization __CBB__
+Cocktail Build Beautifier

 ## Project Description

 This app will provide an opinionated tool for formatting of raw cocktail recipe data; step three in the implementation of a searchable cocktail database.

-1. Gather all recipe data
+1. Gather/digitize all recipe data
-2. Upload to Airtable
+2. Convert to csv and upload to Airtable
-### 3. Standardize format and compile to JSON database
+3. __Standardize format and build JSON database__
-4. Use data to implement searchable database
+4. Use formatted data to implement searchable database
 5. Be able to search for recipes at service speed
 6. Profit